 One of the easiest marketing techniques to implement is without question one of the most effective.
-Remarkably, this marketing strategy tripled our gross sales in one year and doubled them the next during the formative years at our sister company Technifold USA.
+Remarkably, this marketing strategy tripled our gross sales in one year and doubled them the next during the formative years in a new venture.
 Done properly, any small business can see a significant return on investment.

 The technique I'm talking about is the sequenced mailing.
 As the name suggests, it’s simply a series of related mailings over a period of time, usually triggered by an event such as a new lead entering your system.